What time does my son/daughter need to be in school?

 Who should I contact if my personal details change?

 If your personal details change, please inform Julie Hardy (our ‘Administration Manager’).
-Alternatively, you can update your personal details using our secure online service-SIMs Learning Gateway (SLG).
+Alternatively, you can update your personal details using the SIMs Parent App.

 How do I speak to my son/daughter’s form tutor?